Can you really claim a tax deduction on your handbag?

 If you are attending courses, getting an education or even attending investment seminars, they can be tax deductible.
 Courses and self-education needs to be directly related to your job and investment seminars need to be for an investment you already have such as a rental property.

-When using your car for work, keep accurate records.
-Wear and tear, maintenance and petrol can all be claimed.
-There are rules around what you can claim and when so keeping records helps prove it.
+When using your car for work, wear and tear, maintenance and petrol can all be claimed.
+There are rules around what you can claim so it’s important to keep accurate records.
+A simpler option is the short cut method where you just keep a record of your business kilometres and claim 72 cents per kilometre at tax time.

 Setting up your home office can be costly, but you can claim a deduction or depreciation on everything you buy for it from computers to printer ink.
 Electricity and other expenses can also be included.
 Write down everything and claim what you can.